 Mechanicsburg is a somewhat small borough located in the state of Pennsylvania.
-With a population of 8,999 people and 13 constituent neighborhoods, Mechanicsburg is the 133rd largest community in Pennsylvania.
-Mechanicsburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 8,990 people and 13 constituent neighborhoods, Mechanicsburg is the 133rd largest community in Pennsylvania.
+Much of the housing stock in Mechanicsburg was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs, Mechanicsburg isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Mechanicsburg are a mix of both white- and blue-collar jobs.
-Overall, Mechanicsburg is a borough of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Mechanicsburg who work in office and administrative support (16.89%), sales jobs (8.98%), and management occupations (8.67%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Mechanicsburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Mechanicsburg is a borough of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Mechanicsburg who work in sales jobs (10.40%), management occupations (9.43%), and office and administrative support (9.37%).

 Also of interest is that Mechanicsburg has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Mechanicsburg in 2010 was $31,186, which is wealthy relative to Pennsylvania, and upper middle income relative to the rest of the US.
-This equates to an annual income of $124,744 for a family of four.
+The per capita income in Mechanicsburg in 2018 was $31,924, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $127,696 for a family of four.
 However, Mechanicsburg contains both very wealthy and poor people as well.

 The people who call Mechanicsburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mechanicsburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mechanicsburg include Irish, Italian, English, and Polish.
+Important ancestries of people in Mechanicsburg include German, Irish, English, Italian, and Polish.

 The most common language spoken in Mechanicsburg is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.